 In the evening, a spectacular sight of the Taj Mahal awaits at sunset.
 This UNESCO World Heritage-listed white marble masterpiece, commissioned in the 17th century by the Mughal Emperor Shah Jahan as a tomb for his departed wife, is a world-renowned icon and symbol of eternal love.

-This morning after breakfast, drive to Jaipur enroute visiting Fatehpur Sikri.
-Built in the 16th century, this ancient fortified city was once the capital of the Mughal Empire.
-The complex includes Diwan-i-Khas, a building which has a beautifully carved pillar at its centre and the Panch Mahal palace.
+This morning after breakfast, drive to Jaipur en-route visiting Fatehpur Sikri.
+Built-in the 16th century, this ancient fortified city was once the capital of the Mughal Empire.
+The complex includes Diwan-i-Khas, a building that has a beautifully carved pillar at its center and the Panch Mahal palace.

 Continue drive to Jaipur and check-in to your hotel upon arrival.

-Pushkar Fair is also known as Pushkar Camel Fair.
+Pushkar Fair is also known as the Pushkar Camel Fair.
 Held over a period of seven days in the month of October and November, it is an annual camel and livestock fair.
 The festival is also touted to be the world’s largest cattle fairs.
-Experience various activities offered in the fair like a camel cart ride, hot air ballooning, watch performances like turban tying competition, moustache competition, best dressed camels, folk music and dance among other interesting activities.
-Spend the day visiting the colourful Pushkar Fair and enjoying the colorful display of unique exhibitions, exciting competitions and fascinating events.
+Experience various activities offered in the fair like a camel cart ride, hot air ballooning, watch performances like turban tying competition, mustache competition, best-dressed camels, folk music and dance among other interesting activities.
+Spend the day visiting the colorful Pushkar Fair and enjoying the colorful display of unique exhibitions, exciting competitions, and fascinating events.

 Return to your hotel in the evening.

-After breakfast at hotel, check-out and leave for Delhi.
+After breakfast at the hotel, check-out and leave for Delhi.
 Upon arrival, check-in to your hotel in Delhi.
 Rest and relax.
-Overnight at hotel.

-After sightseeing, we’ll drop you to the airport.
+After sightseeing, we’ll drop you at the airport.